lenra-io/dofigen/docs/struct.md

 | --- | --- | --- |
 | `port` | int | The port number. |
 | `protocol` | "tcp" or "udp" | The protocol of the port. |
+## Patch Operations

+Patches in Dofigen support several types of operations:

+- **Insert**: Adds new data to the structure.
+- **Delete**: Removes existing data from the structure.
+- **Update**: Modifies the values of existing data.

+These operations allow for precise control over the data structure, enabling targeted modifications that maintain the integrity of the configuration while allowing for flexibility and scalability.

+### Merge Strategy

+Dofigen uses a strategic approach to resolve conflicts when multiple patches are applied to the same data structure.
+The merge strategy prioritizes the most recent patch, ensuring that the final configuration reflects the latest changes.
+This approach maintains data integrity and allows for flexible updates without overwriting critical information.
+By applying patches in a controlled manner, Dofigen ensures that the configuration remains consistent and up-to-date.

+### Map Patching